ahupowerdns/articles/cpp-4.md

 In the first line, we request a reference to the `TimeTag` index, which we iterate over as usual in the second line.

-Let's do a partial lookup in the 'main' index, which is on the full 4-tuple:
+Let's do a partial lookup in the 'main' (first) index, which is on the full 4-tuple:

 ```
   cout<<"Search for source 1.2.3.4, every port"<<endl;